How the public is betting the Giants-Vikings in the NFC Wild Card round

-The No. 6 New York Giants face the No. 3 Minnesota Vikings in the Wild Card round on Sunday, January 15.
-Kickoff is set for 4:30 p.m.
+The No. 6 New York Giants face the No. 3 Minnesota Vikings on Sunday, Jan.
+15 in the Wild Card round.
+The NFC matchup is set to kick off at 4:30 p.m.
 ET.
+Let’s take a look at how the public is placing their bets on this game.

 All odds and info were provided by DraftKings Sportsbook.